SpringOne 2GX 2011

 Colin Sampaleanu

 Throughout his career, Colin's experience, wide ranging interests and general knowledge in the technology space have led him to be a resource that others have been able to draw on for advice.
-In general, Colin's background has left him with a deep knowledge of all it takes to successfully release good software, at the code, process, and business level.
+In general, Colin's background has left him with a deep knowledge of all it takes to successfully put out good software, at the code, process, and business level.

 Blog